dobtco/wintersmith-knowledge-base/README.md

 ## Format

 I'd like to copy [Wufoo's format](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Login) as much as possible.
 Each article (page) in the knowledge base will have sections and FAQs.
 The sections are boring, cut-and-dry "here's how to use X".
 The FAQs are more specific questions that we can answer.
 (Our existing support requests will determine what makes it into the FAQs.)
+Sections and FAQs will be separated by a `---` in the markdown file.

 The directory structure will be as follows:

 `[App Name]/[Section]/[Article].md`

-See [signup_and_login.md](/dobtco/knowledge_base/blob/master/content/dashboard/signup_and_login.md) for an example of this format.
-Note the `---` that separates sections & FAQs.